thyagomota/aws-labs/lab-019/README.md

 ## Overview

+Benefits of connecting to an instance using Systems Manager:

+* it creates a log of all the sessions and
+* you don't have to distribute key pairs.

 ### Step 1 - Create a Role

 Create a role named *EC2RoleForSystemsManager* to be attached to the EC2 instance so it can use the Systems Manager service.
 Go to *IAM - Roles - Create Role*.
 Select *AWS Service* as the trusted entity (i.e., the entity that can assume the role).
 Then choose *EC2* as the use case.
 Click *Next: Permissions*.
 Next select *AmazonSSMFullAccess* policy and click *Next: Tags* and then *Next: Review*.
 Conclude by giving a name for your role (*EC2RoleForSystemsManager*) and a description.
 Make sure you save the role.